vpelss/imok/IMOK.md

 - For those who have animals or pets that may suffer or die if they pass away or became incapacitated.
 - For those who live in a remote location.
 - For those taking a trip alone.
-- For those planning on getting kidnapped
+- For those living alone and going out on a date

 ## HELP